 At the initial screening, your case manager will meet you and inspect your identification (e.g. Hong Kong Identity Card) and educational qualification documents in order to ascertain whether you are eligible and suitable for joining YETP.
 Therefore, please bring along the abovementioned documents when you attend the initial screening meeting.

 How can I ascertain the basic service period of my case management services?

 During the basic service period, personalised case management services will be provided to trainees by registered social workers.
-Trainees can also enrol on pre-employment training courses with the assistance of your case manager, and apply for workplace attachment training or on-the-job training with the assistance of their case managers.
+Trainees may also enrol in training courses of ERB or YETP, workplace attachment training or on-the-job training with the assistance of their case managers.